 How to Install a Picture Frame Deck Edge

-The exposed end grains of deck boards can begin to look pretty rough over time.
+The exposed end grains of wood deck boards can begin to look pretty rough over time.
 Many will crack and split, and some will cup.

 An effective method of finishing a deck surface is to install a trim board around the perimeter of the deck.
-This technique is also called picture framing or racetrack decking.
+This technique is also called deck picture framing or racetrack decking.

 Generally, no composite board should be supported on less than three joists below.
-Where short pieces are needed to complete the frame, an additional support should be installed between the standard spacing.
+Where short pieces are needed to complete the deck picture frame, an additional support should be installed between the standard spacing.
 Minimizing the contact area between the decking and the support is also important.

 Some deck builders install the trim board over the edge of the rim joist by about an inch in order to tuck the fascia board underneath.
 This allows water to drain off the board’s edge.
 This subtle detail can do a lot to improve the overall appearance of your deck.